filipesilva/fdb/talks/2024-05-london-clojurians.iapresenter/text.md

 You have some watched files, when one changes the code gets compiled, and your browser live reloads the code.
 Nice and ergonomic feedback loop.

-FileDB watches files, and if it's data then it's loaded into the database, if it's code then it's coded into the process.
+FileDB watches files, and if it's data then it's loaded into the database, if it's code then it's loaded into the process.
 And then you get to play with it.

-I expanded the pattern a bit: updates go to triggers, and http calls go to handlers as well.

 ---
 ### Data